TL;DR

 - Neurodegenerative Disease: Poor metabolic health is increasingly linked to cognitive decline and Alzheimer's disease, now sometimes referred to by researchers as 'Type 3 diabetes' due to the brain's inability to use glucose effectively.

-As an FCA-authorised broker that has helped arrange over 900,000 policies, WeCovr is at the forefront of the private medical insurance market.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr is at the forefront of the private medical insurance market.
 This article explores a critical UK health issue and how the right cover can provide a powerful solution for you and your family's long-term wellbeing.

 A silent health emergency is unfolding across the United Kingdom.
 New analysis for 2025, drawing on data from NHS Digital and the Office for National Statistics (ONS), reveals a startling truth: over 55% of UK adults are now living with some degree of insulin resistance or pre-diabetes.
 Most are completely unaware.